EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

 - An abbreviated version that will get the `latest` of each plugin that we can use for `plugins.txt`.

 Edit the second list if you want to use one of the other formats for the Plugin Tool.

+To run the script go to http://localhost:8080/script, or go to Dashboard > Manage Jenkins > Script Console.

 ```groovy
 def pluginList = new ArrayList(Jenkins.instance.pluginManager.plugins)